kirkone/KK.DotNet.BackgroundTasks.Scheduled/README.md

 > **INFO** You shoud use the provided `CancellationToken` in your code to support cancelling of your task.

+> **TIPP** If you want to use Scoped Services inside have a look here: https://stackoverflow.com/a/58989132/9277073

 You have to register the task in your `public void ConfigureServices` of the `Startup.cs`.
 You can use the provided `AddScheduledTask` Method:

 ```C#